Proposed Tariffs on Chinese Goods Has the Apparel Industry Scrambling

 “Maybe this will give me an opportunity to get out of my box and search for something different,” he said.
 On the bright side, he hopes more people will be buying his domestically made garments.

-If the Trump administration does decide to impose the 25 percent tariff, it could take effect as early as June 25 after public comments are heard from industries affected by the tariff, said Richard Wortman, a Los Angeles customs attorney with Grunfeld, Desiderio, Lebowitz, Silverman & Klestadt.
+If the Trump administration does decide to impose an additional 25 percent tariff on apparel and footwear, it could take effect as early as June 25 after public comments are heard from industries affected by the tariff, said Richard Wortman, a Los Angeles customs attorney with Grunfeld, Desiderio, Lebowitz, Silverman & Klestadt.

 “The people paying the highest duty rates are flipping out that their duty rates are going to double,” Wortman said.
 “It is going to be a very interesting and tough time.”